-When the younger son of French King François I married an Italian noblewoman named Catherine from the powerful Medici family, it was because she was bringing with her plenty of wealth.
-She was never meant to be Queen of France.
+When French King François I married his younger son to an Italian noblewoman named Catherine from the powerful Medici family, it was solely because she came with a large dowry.
+The woman was never meant to be Queen of France.

-So let’s find out how this Italian noblewoman became Queen of France, exploring a few remarkable facts about Catherine de Medici and her history.
+Catherine de Medici is famously remembered as the “Black Queen” of France, a woman cursed to lose all her children.
+So let’s find out how this Italian noblewoman became Queen of France, with a few interesting facts and history of Catherine de Medici.
 Allons-y!

 1. She was born in Florence, Italy.

 Catherine de Medici was born in 1519, in Florence in what is now in Italy.
 At the time however, Florence was in independent republic, where the powerful Medicis ruled supreme.

 The Roman Catholic Pope at the time, Leo X, was a Medici and Catherine’s great-uncle.
 He had arranged for the marriage of her parents, Lorenzo de’ Medici, Duke of Urbino to the French Countess Madeleine de la Tour d’Auvergne who was related to the French King François I.

 2. Her parents both died a month after she was born.

 Baby Catherine was orphaned a month after her birth, with both her parents dying of puerperal fever.
 King François I offered to raise the baby, but she remained in Florence under the care of the Pope and the Medicis.